kugrinov/group-venus-violets/readme.md

 ### Project Summary

-Our topic is Greek Mythology and our website will introduce users to the lore.
-We will have sections describing some of the major gods, creatures and influential myths within Greek Mythology.
+Our topic is Greek Mythology and our website will provide an overview of some of the major elements to users.
+This includes the major gods, titans myths, creatures, and ways of worship.
+For interactivity, users will have the opportunity to like their favorite gods and creatures.
+They will also be able to upload there own ideas for new creatures.

 ### Live Link